-Please do not publish or share our photos without getting permission, as they may be under copyright.
+Please do not publish or share our photos without permission, as they may be under copyright.

-The Sam Cohen Reference Library has an extensive variety of special collections, consisting of primary source archival documents, as well as sometimes rare and unique published materials relating to Namibia.
+The Sam Cohen Reference Library has an extensive variety of special collections, consisting of primary source archival documents, including rare and unique published materials relating to Namibia.
 These documents include correspondence, diaries, photographs, newspapers, yearbooks, maps and much more, representing the activity of Namibian families, schools, churches, clubs and organizations, communities, businesses and individuals.
-Over 13 500 records have been digitised so far, of which about 7000 are shared online.
+The majority of this collection has been digitized, of which over half can be viewed via the Past Perfect program.

-Our extensive photograph collection depicts places and people in Namibia over the last 150 years.
-It consists of prints, snapshots and slides (>32 000 digitised).
-Around 500 images are available to view.
-To request an image for personal or academic use, please contact the Librarian or click “Request Image” to complete an order form.
+Our extensive collection of photography depicts places and people in Namibia over the last 150 years.
+It consists of prints, snapshots and slides (of which around 32 000 have been digitized).
+To request an image for personal or academic use, please contact our librarian or click “Request Image” to complete an order form.
 If you require more than 5 images, kindly email us instead of requesting the images individually.